lmassier/hWAT_singlecell/README.md

 ![Cohort Overview](/images/Cohort_Overview.PNG)

 ## Description
-This repo contains scripts to replicate results our current study, currently under review
+This repo contains scripts to replicate results of our current study, currently under review
 - [ ] add link when published
 - [ ] update description for accepted version